kassko/data-mapper/README.md

     $resultBuilder->getIterableResultIndexedByColor();
 ```

-### How to get the ResultBuilderFactory instance ###

-If you work with a framework, normally, you can get a ResultBuilderFactory instance from a container.
-For example, with Symfony framework, we can use the [kassko/data-access-bundle](https://github.com/kassko/data-access-bundle) which provides to the container a ResultBuilderFactory service.

-If you have no integration of data-access, you can use the [kassko/data-access-builder](https://github.com/kassko/data-access-builder).
-It will help you to get a ResultBuilderFactory instance.
+See the section "Api details" to know how to get a ResultBuilderFactory instance.

 ### Features ###